 Description of Procedure or Service

-Peripheral lung lesions and solitary pulmonary nodules (SPN) (most often defined as asymptomatic nodules less than 30 mm) are more difficult to evaluate than larger, centrally located lesions.
-There are several options for diagnosing them; none of the methods are ideal for safely and accurately diagnosing malignant disease.
+The method used to diagnose lung cancer depends on a number of factors, including lesion size, shape, location, as well as the clinical history and status of the patient.
+Peripheral lung lesions and solitary pulmonary nodules (most often defined as asymptomatic nodules <6 mm) are more difficult to evaluate than larger, centrally located lesions.
+There are several options for diagnosing malignant disease but none of the methods are ideal.
 Sputum cytology is the least invasive approach.
 Reported sensitivity rates are relatively low and vary widely across studies; sensitivity is lower for peripheral lesions.
-Sputum cytology, however, has a high specificity and a positive test may obviate the need for more invasive testing.
-Flexible bronchoscopy, a minimally invasive procedure, is an established approach to evaluating pulmonary nodules.
+Sputum cytology, however, has a high specificity; and a positive test may obviate the need for more invasive testing.
+Flexible bronchoscopy, a minimally invasive procedure, is an established approach to evaluate pulmonary nodules.
 The sensitivity of flexible bronchoscopy for diagnosing bronchogenic carcinoma has been estimated at 88% for central lesions and 78% for peripheral lesions.
-For small peripheral lesions, less than 1.5 cm in diameter, the sensitivity may be as low as 10%.
-The diagnostic accuracy of transthoracic needle aspiration for solitary pulmonary nodules tends to be higher than that of bronchoscopy.
-The sensitivity and specificity are both approximately 94%.
-A disadvantage of transthoracic needle aspiration is that a pneumothorax develops in 11%–25% of patients, and 5%–14% require insertion of a chest tube.
-Positron emission tomography (PET) scans are also highly sensitive for evaluating pulmonary nodules, yet may miss small lesions less than 1 cm in size.
-Surgical lung biopsy is the gold standard for diagnosing pulmonary nodules, but is an invasive procedure.
+For small peripheral lesions (<1.5 cm in diameter), the sensitivity may be as low as 10%.
+The diagnostic accuracy of transthoracic needle aspiration for solitary pulmonary nodules tends to be higher than that of bronchoscopy; the sensitivity and specificity are both approximately 94%.
+A disadvantage of transthoracic needle aspiration is that a pneumothorax develops in 11% to 25% of patients, and 5% to 14% require insertion of a chest tube.
+Positron emission tomography scans are also highly sensitive for evaluating pulmonary nodules yet may miss lesions less than 1 cm in size.
+A lung biopsy is the criterion standard for diagnosing pulmonary nodules but is an invasive procedure.

-- Navigation phase: The steerable navigation catheter is moved toward the target, and the realtime location of the catheter’s tip is displayed on the CT images.
-When the navigation catheter reaches the target, it is locked in place.
-Once this occurs, endoscopic tools can be inserted through the channel in the catheter to the target.
-This includes insertion of a transbronchial forceps to biopsy the lesion.
-In addition, the guide catheter can be used to place fiducial markers.
-Markers are loaded in the proximal end of the catheter with a guide wire inserted through the catheter.
+Another proposed enhancement to standard bronchoscopy is electromagnetic navigation bronchoscopy (ENB).
+Electromagnetic navigation bronchoscopy enhances standard bronchoscopy by providing a 3-dimensional roadmap of the lungs and real-time information about the position of the steerable probe during bronchoscopy.
+The purpose of ENB is to allow navigation to distal regions of the lungs.
+Once the navigation catheter is in place, any endoscopic tool can be inserted through the channel in the catheter to the target.
+This includes insertion of transbronchial forceps to biopsy the lesion.
+Also, the guide catheter can be used to place fiducial markers.
+Markers are loaded in the proximal end of the catheter with a guidewire inserted through the catheter.

 Regulatory Status

-In 2004, the superDimension/Bronchus (superDimension Ltd, Herzliya, Israel) InReach system was cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process.
-The system includes planning and navigation software, a disposable extended working channel and a disposable steerable guide.
+In 2004, the superDimension/Bronchus™ inReach™ system (superDimension) was cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process.
+The system includes planning and navigation software, a disposable extended working channel, and a disposable steerable guide.
 The FDA cleared indication is for displaying images of the tracheobronchial tree that aids physicians in guiding endoscopic tools in the pulmonary tract.
 The device is not intended as an endoscopic tool; it does not make a diagnosis; and it is not approved for pediatric use.
-As of June 2016, the current version of the product is the Medtronic SuperDimension Navigation System (Medtronic, Minneapolics, MN).
+As of June 2016, the current version of the product is the Medtronic SuperDimension Navigation System (Medtronic).
+In 2019, a modifed system, ILLUMISITE™ Platform, was also approved.
+The primary difference between the SuperDimension Navigation System and the ILLUMISITE Platform is the ability of the ILLUMISITE Platform to provide continuous positional feedback throughout the procedure (i.e. continuous guidance) via a sensor in the extended working channel.
+The system console hardware, software, and extended working channel were modified to incorporate the continuous guidance navigation feature.

 In 2009, the ig4 EndoBronchial system (Veran Medical; St. Louis, MO) was cleared for marketing by the FDA through the 510(k) process.
 The system was considered to be substantially equivalent to the InReach system and is marketed as the SPiN™ Thoracic Navigation System.

 In April 2018, LungVision (Body Vision Medical) was cleared for marketing by the FDA through the 510(k) process (K172955). ).
-The FDA determined that this device was substantially equivalent to existing devices for use "segment previously acquired 3D CT [computed tomography] datasets and overlay and register these 3D segmented data sets with fluoroscopic live X-ray images of the same anatomy in order to support catheter/device navigation during pulmonary procedure".
+The FDA determined that this device was substantially equivalent to existing devices for use "segment previously acquired 3D CT [computed tomography] datasets and overlay and register these 3D segmented data sets with fluoroscopic live X-ray images of the same anatomy in order to support catheter/device navigation during pulmonary procedure."

 Several additional navigation software-only systems have been cleared for marketing by the FDA through the 510(k) process.
 These include: